Frequently Asked Questions

 - Don't share agents with embedded keys publicly

 Yes!
-The best approach is to use Local WebLLM for public agents - no API key needed.
+The best approach is to use Local (wllama) for public agents - no API key needed.
 Alternatively, you can share the agent code without an embedded key, and let users add their own API keys.
 Never share agents with embedded keys publicly, even if encrypted.

 If using OpenAI/Anthropic, your API key is encrypted in the file.
 Without your encryption password, they cannot use it.
 However, as a precaution: